hzi-bifo/RiboDetector/README.md

                         Path of the output sequence file of detected rRNAs (same number of files as input)
   -e {rrna,norrna,both,none}, --ensure {rrna,norrna,both,none}
-                        Only output certain sequences with high confidence
+                        Ensure which classificaion has high confidence
-                        norrna: output non-rRNAs with high confidence, remove as many rRNAs as possible;
+                        norrna: output only high confident non-rRNAs, the rest are clasified as rRNAs;
-                        rrna: vice versa, output rRNAs with high confidence;
+                        rrna: vice versa, only high confident rRNAs are classified as rRNA and the rest output as non-rRNAs;
                         both: both non-rRNA and rRNA prediction with high confidence;
                         none: give label based on the mean probability of read pair.
                           (Only applicable for paired end reads, discard the read